 The Fall Math Puzzlers freebie includes two versions of the same activity page.
 To decide which version is right for your class, click here to download both pages and print them out.
 Then try solving the problems as if you were one of your students.
 Adults would solve these problems using equations or number sentences because we easily grasp what to do.
 But your students would be more likely to solve them by drawing pictures or illustrating them in some way.Thinking about how they might solve each problem will help you choose the right level for your class.

 If you want to differentiate instruction, you can use both activity pages in your class, assigning the first page to some students and the second page to those who need a challenge.
 However, don't give both pages to the same student because they have similar wording with different numbers.

 Daily Math Puzzlers program, and each ebook includes enough printables and lessons for a year's worth of instruction.
 The easiest Level is A which is about right for 2nd or 3rd grade, depending on your students.
 The most challenging level is D which may be appropriate for 5th or 6th grade.

-To see examples of all of the levels and test them with your class, download my free Problem Solving Assessment pack.
+To see examples of all of the levels and test them with your class, check out my free Problem Solving Assessment pack.
+Sign up HERE and I'll send a copy to you.
 Administer the pretests to your class as described in the directions.
 Answer keys are included.
 If you decide to implement the full program, you can use the post tests to assess student progress at the end of the year.

 For more problem-solving strategies and additional Daily Math Puzzler activity pages, visit my Math Problem Solving page on Teaching Resources.
 Problem solving can be fun when students solve just one problem a day!